JJWallis/rsvp-app/README.md

 }
 ```

 I was further proud of my ability to chain together multiple different types of selectors, to be dynamic and yet specific in my styling of the text inputs inside each card.
-In the future, it might be better to use descendant class selectors vs type selectors for greater specificity, but for a small project like this the outcome was as desired.
+In the future, it might be better to use descendant class selectors versus type selectors for greater specificity, but for a small project like this the outcome was as desired.

 ```js
 const name = txtInput.value.replace(/\s/g, '-')
 ```

-While still on the topic of the respondee's name, I was able to use a regular expression to dynamically create an id for each new respondee, that replaced all whitespace within the users input with a '-' to match HTML naming conventions.
+While still on the topic of the respondee's name, I was able to use a regular expression to dynamically create an id for each new respondee, that replaced all whitespace within the user's input with a '-' to match HTML naming conventions.

 ```js
  const functions = {